grafnu/daq-1/README.md

 ## System Requirements

-Most aspects of DAQ assume a baseline setup consiting of:
+Most aspects of DAQ assume a baseline setup consisting of:
 * Linux install: DAQ has been tested against both `Ubuntu 16.04.4 LTS xenial` and `Debian GNU/Linux 9.4 stretch`, YMMV with other platforms.
 * Dedicated network adapters: At the very minimum one dedicated ethernet adapter is